-Resource Center to Promote Acceptance, Dignity and Social Inclusion Associated with Mental Health Describes stigma and discrimination associated with mental illness, how to counter this behavior, and what resources are available.
+Resource Center to Promote Acceptance, Dignity and Social Inclusion Associated with Mental Health (PDF format) Describes stigma and discrimination associated with mental illness, how to counter this behavior, and what resources are available.
 Provides literature, speakers and information.

 Self-Advocates Becoming Empowered (SABE) ensures that people with disabilities are treated as equals and that they are given the same decisions, choices, rights, responsibilities, and chances to speak up to empower themselves; opportunities to make new friends; and to learn from their mistakes.

 Sibling Support Project is a national effort dedicated to the life-long concerns of brothers and sisters of people who have special health, developmental, or mental health concerns.